awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 1. For **Instance actions**, choose **Modify**\.

-1. For **Storage type**, choose a value for the DB instance, and type a value for **Allocated Storage**\.
-If you are modifying your DB instance to use the Provisioned IOPS storage type, then also provide a **Provisioned IOPS** value\.
-For more information, see [Modifying IOPS and Storage Settings for a DB Instance That Uses Provisioned IOPS Storage](#USER_PIOPS.Modify)\.
+1. Type a new value for **Allocated Storage**\.
+It must be greater than the current value\.
-![\[Modify the storage type of a DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/modify-storage-type.png)
+![\[Modify the amount of storage for a DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/scale-gs2.png)
+**Note**
+When you increase Allocated Storage it must be by at least 10 %\.
+If you try to increase by less than 10 % you see an error\.

-1. Choose**Continue** to move to the next screen\.
+1. Choose **Continue** to move to the next screen\.

-1. To immediately initiate conversion of the DB instance to use the new storage type, select the **Apply immediately** check box in the **Scheduling of modifications** section\.
+1. To immediately initiate conversion of the DB instance to use the new storage type, choose the **Apply immediately** check box in the **Scheduling of modifications** section\.
 If you want the changes to be applied in the next maintenance window, choose that option\.
-An immediate outage occurs when the conversion is applied\.
-For more information about storage, see [Storage for Amazon RDS](CHAP_Storage.md)\.

 1. When the settings are as you want them, choose **Modify DB instance**\.

-### CLI<a name="w3ab1c23c31c10c11"></a>
+### CLI<a name="w3ab1c15c66b8c15b3"></a>

-To modify a DB instance to use a different storage type, use the AWS CLI [http://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html](http://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) command\.
+To increase the storage for a DB instance, use the AWS CLI [http://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html](http://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) command\.
 Set the following parameters:
 + `--allocated-storage` – Amount of storage to be allocated for the DB instance, in gibibytes\.
-+ `--storage-type` – The new storage type for the DB instance\.
-You can specify `gp2` for general purpose \(SSD\), `io1` for Provisioned IOPS\), or `standard` for magnetic storage\.
 + `--apply-immediately` – Use `--apply-immediately` to initiate conversion immediately, or `--no-apply-immediately` \(the default\) to apply the conversion during the next maintenance window\.
 An immediate outage occurs when the conversion is applied\.
-For more information about storage, see [Storage for Amazon RDS](CHAP_Storage.md)\.
+For more information about storage, see [DB instance storage](CHAP_Storage.md)\.

-### API<a name="w3ab1c23c31c10c13"></a>
+### API<a name="w3ab1c15c66b8c15b5"></a>

-Use the Amazon RDS API [http://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_ModifyDBInstance.html](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_ModifyDBInstance.html) action\.
+To increase storage for a DB instance, use the Amazon RDS API [http://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_ModifyDBInstance.html](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_ModifyDBInstance.html) action\.
 Set the following parameters:
 + `AllocatedStorage` – Amount of storage to be allocated for the DB instance, in gibibytes\.
-+ `StorageType` – The new storage type for the DB instance\.
-You can specify `gp2` for general purpose \(SSD\), `io1` for Provisioned IOPS\), or `standard` for magnetic storage\.
-+ `ApplyImmediately` – Set to `True` if you want to initiate conversion immediately\.
-If `False` \(the default\), the conversion is applied during the next maintenance window\.
++ `ApplyImmediately` – Set this option to `True` if you want to initiate conversion immediately\.
+If this option is `False` \(the default\), the scaling is applied during the next maintenance window\.
 An immediate outage occurs when the conversion is applied\.

-For more information about storage, see [Storage for Amazon RDS](CHAP_Storage.md)\.
+   For more information about storage, see [DB instance storage](CHAP_Storage.md)\.

-## Modifying IOPS and Storage Settings for a DB Instance That Uses Provisioned IOPS Storage<a name="USER_PIOPS.Modify"></a>
+## Changing your storage type<a name="USER_PIOPS.Modify"></a>

-You can modify the settings for an Oracle, PostgreSQL, MySQL, or MariaDB DB instance that uses Provisioned IOPS storage by using the AWS Management Console, the Amazon RDS API, or the AWS Command Line Interface \(AWS CLI\)\.
-You must specify the storage type, allocated storage, and the amount of Provisioned IOPS that you require\.
-You can choose from 1000 IOPS and 100 GiB of storage up to 40,000 IOPS and 16 TiB \(16384 GiB\) of storage, depending on your database engine\.
-You cannot reduce the amount of allocated storage from the value currently allocated for the DB instance\.
-For more information, see [Using Provisioned IOPS Storage with Multi\-AZ, Read Replicas, Snapshots, VPC, and DB Instance Classes](CHAP_Storage.md#Overview.ProvisionedIOPS-support)\.
+You can change the type of storage for your DB instance by using the AWS Management Console, the Amazon RDS API, or the AWS Command Line Interface \(AWS CLI\)\.

+When you convert from one storage type to another an outage occurs while the data for that DB instance is migrated to a new volume\.
+The duration of the migration depends on several factors such as database load, storage size, storage type, and amount of IOPS provisioned \(if any\)\.
+The typical migration time is a few minutes\.
+The DB instance is available for use during the migration\.
+However, when you are migrating to or from magnetic storage, the migration time can take up to several days in some cases\.
+During the migration to or from magnetic storage, the DB instance is available for use, but might experience performance degradation\.

+Storage conversions from Provisioned IOPS SSD or magnetic storage to General Purpose SSD storage can potentially deplete the I/O credits allocated for General Purpose SSD storage\.
+This is especially on smaller volumes\.
+After the initial I/O burst credits for the volume are depleted, the remaining data is converted at the base performance rate of 3 IOPS per GiB of allocated General Purpose SSD storage\.
+This approach can result in significantly longer conversion times\.

-### AWS Management Console<a name="w3ab1c23c31c12b5"></a>
+### AWS Management Console<a name="USER_PIOPS.Modify.con"></a>

-**To modify the Provisioned IOPS settings for a DB instance**
+**To change the storage type for a DB instance**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.